About the Messenger

 “Go Here,” suggestions for nearby outdoor activities; and,

 “Art Watch,” a consideration of a gallery or artist.

 And, of course, every issue hosts the region’s most comprehensive listing of events and cultural happenings, to point you in whatever direction.

 We distribute our newspapers every other week throughout the Rogue Valley, from Ashland to Grants Pass, and many points in-between.
 Click here for all of our locations.

 Phil Busse has done his tour of duty in alt-weeklies, starting his career as the first environmental reporter for San Francisco Weekly, and covering a crime beat for Eugene Weekly while in law school at University of Oregon.
 He helped start up the Portland Mercury in 2000, and served for three years as the Editor for Bend Source before helping launch the Rogue Valley Messenger.

-Sara Jane Wiltermood manages the Food, Wellness, Culture, Screen, and Sports & Outdoors.
+Sara Jane Wiltermood manages the Food, Wellness, Culture, Sound, Screen, and Sports & Outdoors.
 She also is responsible for selecting our Picks for each issue.
 A native from near Grants Pass, she received her B.A. in Journalism/Mass Communications from Whitworth University in Spokane, Washington, in 2007 before hustling back to southern Oregon, where she now lives on a farm with her husband and darling daughter, where they raise pigs, rabbits, chickens and goats.

 Production & Business Staff